Randomized Experimental Design via Geographic Clustering: Algorithm

+In this section we go into the details of the main stages of our distributed algorithm: 1) Contraction stage to reduce the graph size into a smaller one and 2) Merging stage that applies expensive heuristics to a small contracted in-memory graph.

-.075 in {\bf Contraction stage.} Inspired by prior work~\cite{DGRW11,DGRW12}, we propose and implement a distributed version of the contraction stage of balanced partitioning based on natural cuts.
-This stage consists of a sequence of four main steps: (i) identifying a seed set, (ii) finding a natural cut around each seed node, (iii) computing connected components of the graph after removing edges of the natural cuts, and (iv) finally contracting nodes in each connected component to one node and computing an updated smaller graph with new node weights and edge weights.
-The main feature of our distributed implementation is that all of the natural cuts are computed in parallel, and the graph contraction based on these cuts also happens in a distributed manner.
-More specifically, the contraction stage of the algorithm is as follows: \begin{enumerate} \item{\bf Identify a seed set.} Here, the goal is to identify a set of $k$ seed nodes $S$ from which we compute natural cuts.
-We follow the following strategy for computing this set $S$: embed nodes of the graph into a line using the Hilbert curve, and divide the line into $k$ pieces, each with almost the same number of nodes.
+{\bf Contraction stage.} This stage consists of a sequence of four main steps: (i) identifying a seed set, (ii) finding a natural cut around each seed node, (iii) computing connected components of the graph after removing edges of the natural cuts, and (iv) finally contracting nodes in each connected component to one node and computing an updated smaller graph with new node weights and edge weights.
+The main contribution of our distributed implementation is that all of the natural cuts are computed in parallel, and the graph contraction based on these cuts also happens in a distributed manner.

+\begin{enumerate} \item{\bf Identify a seed set.} Here, the goal is to identify a set of $M$ seed nodes $S$ from which we compute natural cuts.
+We follow the following strategy for computing this set $S$: embed nodes of the graph into a line using the Hilbert curve (see \S\ref{hilbertcurveembedding}), and divide the line into $M$ pieces, each with almost the same number of nodes.
 Then, output a node close to the center of each piece of the Hilbert curve embedding.
 This method ensures that the set of seed nodes are spread uniformly across different parts, and thus natural cuts cover different parts of the graph.